AdaCore/gnatstudio/docs/users_guide/extending.rst

     .. index:: as-file

     Like :file:`as-directory`, but opens a dialog to select a file instead of a directory.
-If both attributes are :command:`true`, GPS displays a file selector.
+If both attributes are :command:`true`, GNAT Studio displays a file selector.

 * :file:`<combo>`